hexdhog/hexdhog.github.io/content/posts/bare-blinky.md

 **Note:** a few lines of code have been added, like constant definitions, which will be needed later.

-### Turn off prescaler and select HSI as PLL source
+### Select HSI as PLL source and turn off prescaler

 The prescaler is turned off by writing 0 to `R32_RCC_CFGR0` field `HPRE` (bits 4-7) and HSI is selected as PLL source by writing 0 to field `PLLSRC` (bit 16):